ZhenfaZheng/NAMDinMomentumSpace/README.md

 make clean
 make
 ```
-You will get an excutable file "namd-epc" for simulations of NAMD in momentum
+You will get an executable file "namd-epc" for simulations of NAMD in momentum
 space.